Checkio-Game-Missions/checkio-empire-auto-painting/info/used.md

 **How it is used:**

-This is similar to cooking three steaks in one frying pan.
+This is similar to trying to cook three steaks in one frying pan.
-Each steak has two sides and it takes a minute to cook one side of two steaks, how would you cook all steaks in three minutes?
+Each steak has two sides and it takes a minute to cook one side of two steaks, so how would you cook each of the steaks in three minutes?
-This task takes the concept and models it in a technical way.
+This task takes the concept,  but models it in a technical way.
-The ideas behind the task also model real technological process in a factories.
+This is a technological process which you often find in a factories where certain goods must be made with precision timing.